 If the offer is questioned, negotiations might entail.
 This is a delicate stage of the process and must be handled with consideration.
 Finding the right balance here between the needs of the candidate and those of the organization is important.

 6. Pre-boarding & On-boarding

 New employees should walk into an organization that is prepared for them.
 Onboarding can take time and commitment.
 But, if you want a successful finish to the full cycle recruitment process, new staff should feel welcomed by their new co-workers, and get off to a great start.

 The recruitment cycle is a process, built upon individual stages that come together to form a whole.
 Successful recruitment doesn’t stop at selecting your ideal candidate, it’s critical to build upon what has come before and ensure strategies are in place to secure the future success of new hires.

 Full cycle recruitment has the potential to make life easier for most recruiters and HR departments, but finding time for implementation and disrupting processes is for many HR professionals can be difficult.

-Oh and if you’re looking for award-winning, but affordable full-cycle recruitment software, check out TalentLyft!
+Oh, and if you’re looking for full-cycle recruitment software, check out TalentLyft!
 TalentLyft is the world’s most complete recruitment software.
 It offers all the features you need to find, attract, engage and hire top candidates.
 Highly recommended!